-The 2023-24 budget, despite having to deal with excessive levels of inflation, especially in respect of energy costs, includes additional funding to provide further improvements at Crown Meadow and support for the King's Coronation event.
-This is in addition to the development and operation of a new Heritage Centre within the exciting redevelopment at Crown Wharf.
+The 2024-25 budget includes additional funding to provide further improvements at Crown Meadow, support for a late summer music event which would also provide an opportunity to celebrate any local Olympic successes, and funds to improve the Market Square.
+This is in addition to the opening of a new Heritage Centre within the extensive redevelopment at Crown Wharf.

 Investing in and working to promote a vibrant town and encourage visitors is a key Town Council priority.
-In order to support this, the Council organises regular events such as the Town Market and monthly Craft Market together with town centre events such as the Music Festival, Stone by the Sea, the Classic Car event and the St Georges Day celebration.
+In order to support this, the Council organises regular events such as the Town Market and monthly Craft Market together with town centre events such as the Puppet Festival, the Classic Car event and the St Georges Day celebration.
 Christmas lights are provided in the High Street and at Walton, with the Council's annual switch-on event being one of highlights of the town year.
-The High Street environment is enhanced by the Council's provision of hanging baskets and bunting along the High Street, and newly refurbished noticeboards and fingerposts throughout the town.
+The High Street environment is enhanced by the Council's provision of hanging baskets and bunting along the High Street, and recently refurbished noticeboards and fingerposts throughout the town.